 Lastly, consider a helmet headset that allows rider-to-rider communication.
 Safety is increased if riders can warn each other of hazards such as deep water, mud, or rocks.

-Two-way comms allows riders to share that they need a break or want a rest.
-Not only this, but it allows morale to flow when fatigue is setting in and energy is dwindling.
+Two-way comms allow riders to share that they need a break or want a rest.
+Not only this, but it allows morale to flow when fatigue is setting in, and energy is dwindling.

 Adventure Motorcycling: Conclusion

 Whilst it’s tempting to succumb to the romantic nature of going where the wind takes you, adventure motorcycling requires proper planning and preparation.

 Keep these 7 tips in mind when you’re next heading out on the trails!

 - Know your terrain,